Astronomy (ASTRO)

 ASTRO 016 Stars, Galaxies, and the Origin of the Universe 3 Units

-Stars and Galaxies is an introductory course for non-science majors highlighting the following subjects: stellar properties, stellar evolution, shapes of galaxies, and structure of the universe in large scale.
-It presents the main phases of stellar evolution, the stellar population in different sections of Milky Way Galaxy, the distribution of galaxies within clusters, and Hubble flow.
-Additional topics include a brief history of the Big Bang Theory, the presence of dark matter in the galactic halo, and dark energy.
-This course satisfies the requirement of a general education course in Physical Science without a laboratory component.
+This is an introductory course for non-science majors highlighting the following subjects: stellar properties, stellar evolution, morphology of galaxies, and structure of the universe in large scale.
+It explains the main phases in stellar evolution, the stellar population in different sections of Milky Way Galaxy, the distribution of galaxies of different types within a cluster, and the observational support to the Hubble Law.
+Additional topics include a brief history of the Big Bang theory, the presence of dark matter in the galactic halo, and dark energy.

 Transfer Status: CSU/UC Degree Applicable: AA/AS